alp78/Merkle-Case-Study/README.md

 # Data Engineering Case Study

-This repository contains the end-to-end data engineering pipeline for the Merkle Case Study.
+This repository contains the end-to-end data engineering pipeline for the Case Study.
 The project involves ingesting raw CSV data from a public S3 bucket, building a 3-layer (Bronze-Silver-Gold) data lakehouse in Databricks, and creating a final aggregated datamart.

 ## Project Overview